DenseMTL: Cross-task Attention Mechanism for Dense Multi-task Learning: Method

 \subsubsection{Directional cross-task attention ($\text{xTAM}_{\dir{j}{i}}$).}

 Considering here $i$ as our primary task, and $j$ as the secondary, we seek to estimate the features from task $j$ that can contribute to $i$.
-We leverage two cross-task attentions: (i) a \textit{correlation-guided attention} which goal is to exploit cross-task spatial correlations to guide the extraction of contributing features of the secondary task to the primary task, and (ii) a \textit{self-attention} on the secondary task to self-discover complementary signals {which} are beneficial for the primary task.
+We leverage two cross-task attentions: (i) a \textit{correlation-guided attention} which goal is to exploit cross-task spatial correlations to guide the extraction of contributing features of the secondary task to the primary task, and (ii) a \textit{self-attention} on the secondary task to self-discover complementary signals which are beneficial for the primary task.
 Visualizations of the two attentions are colored in green and purple in \cref{fig:xtam}, respectively.
-Importantly, note that each attention contributes differently to the primary task $i$ relying either on identification of shared $j$ and $i$ knowledge or on exclusive $j$ knowledge.
+Note that each attention contributes differently to the primary task $i$ relying either on identification of shared $j$ and $i$ knowledge or on exclusive $j$ knowledge.
 We use 1x1 convolutional layers (gray blocks in \cref{fig:xtam}) for dimension compatibility.

-\paragr{Correlation-guided attention.} To guide feature inclusion, we rely on the spatial correlation of task features (green blocks in \cref{fig:xtam}).
-In practice, because computing such correlation is memory-greedy, we reduce complexity by projecting the $f_i$ and $f_j$ \textit{downscaled} features onto $d$-dimensional sub-spaces as in~\cite{vaswani2017attention} such that $K = P_{Q}({\downarrow_{s}}f_i)$, $Q = P_{K}({\downarrow_{s^2}}f_j)$, having ${\downarrow_{s}}$ the downscale operator with $s$ the scale factor, and $P_Q$, $P_K$ separate 1x1 convolutions.
-The spatial-correlation matrix $\mathcal{C}_{\dir{j}{i}}$ is then obtained by applying a softmax on the matrix multiplication $K^{T}\times{}Q$ normalized by $\sqrt{d}$:
+\paragr{Correlation-guided attention.} To guide features, we rely on spatial correlations of task features (green blocks in \cref{fig:xtam}).
+In practice, we project \textit{downscaled} $f_i$ and $f_j$ features onto $d$-dimensional sub-spaces as in~\cite{vaswani2017attention} such that $K = P_{Q}({\downarrow_{s}}f_i)$, $Q = P_{K}({\downarrow_{s^2}}f_j)$, having ${\downarrow_{s}}$ the downscale operator with $s$ the scale factor, and $P_Q$, $P_K$ separate 1x1 convolutions.
+The spatial-correlation matrix $\mathcal{C}_{\dir{j}{i}}$ is then obtained by applying a softmax on the matrix multiplication $K^{T}\times{}Q$ and normalizing with $\sqrt{d}$: